-PTSD is a form of anxiety disorder that occurs when an individual goes through a traumatic event.
+PTSD is a form of anxiety disorder that occurs when an individual experiences trauma.
 It may be a response to an isolated traumatic event, or as a result of chronic exposure to traumatic events.
-The traumatic event threatens their life or safety, or that of others around them.
-Traumatic events may include a serious accident, physical assault, sexual assault, natural disasters (such as flood, bushfires), torture or being in a war zone.
+The event may threaten life or safety, or others close to them.
+Traumatic events may include a serious accident, physical assault, threat to psychological safety, sexual assault, natural disasters (such as flood, bushfires), torture or being in a war zone.

-When traumatic events occur, it is normal to respond with different reactions such as fear, horror, anger, sadness or a sense of helplessness.
+When traumatic events occur, it is normal to respond with different reactions such as fear, horror, threat to self or loved ones, anger, sadness or a sense of helplessness.
 When these feelings are intensely distressing or continue for more than 4 weeks, it is important to seek support, as they may be symptoms of a more persistent condition such as PTSD.

 For more information about PTSD visit Beyond Blue.